 Along with the cost of the property itself, there are additional costs to consider with houses in Spain.
 Before you buy, you may need one or two scouting trips – or possibly more if you’re supervising renovations before you move in.

 Legal fees, local taxes and property maintenance must all be taken into account – and all of these will need to be paid in currency.
 This can be an additional cost as, if you have a holiday home in Spain, you may find that if you pay the costs from your high street bank account, you’re incurring transfer fees of up to £40 per transaction.
-Even in the initial stages of purchasing the property in Spain, these costs can all add up.
+Even in the initial stages of buying a property in Spain, these costs can all add up.

 If you’re making a permanent move and have set up a currency account, transferring your pension from your UK bank account may still incur these fees.
 In addition, fluctuations within the foreign exchange market can put your currency at risk.
 A sudden drop in the market may find you priced out of your dream property, and equally, if the pound makes gains, you might find that you’re transferring more than you need to and may prefer to keep those savings for a nest egg at home.